londonmeanswild/museum-experience/_posts/2018-10-30-heuristic.md

 ## paper heuristic eval

 We only got two evaluations done for some reason, but both are included below.
 Same issues with auto-rotate.
-First evaluation: Chris was the computer, Kenneth took notes, and Landon tested another group's product.
+First evaluation: Chris was the computer, Kenneth took notes, and Landon tested MUSE's product.
+Dana from MUSE was the evaluator.
-Second: Kenneth tested another group's design, Landon was the computer, and Chris took notes.
+Second: Kenneth tested MUSE's design, Landon was the computer, and Chris took notes.
+Jamie from MUSE was the evaluator.

 ![he1](/museum-experience/images/prototyping/heuristic-1.JPG)
 ![he2](/museum-experience/images/prototyping/heuristic-2.JPG)